Male and Female Self Defense Instructor Team

 Self defense instructors will train from their experiences and backgrounds which create variance in any program’s comprehensiveness.
 Some women’s self defense classes are taught by a female instructor while others will be led by a male instructor.
 The dynamics of self defense instructor teams presenting information depends on the experiences of the instructors.
 Every self defense instructor team will be different.
 The better self defense instructor teams can bounce back and forth, enhancing their partner’s presentation and explanations.

 Male and female instructor teams with inter-gender appreciation can better provide more balanced and progressive training classes.
-Women’s self-defense instructors should have a good understanding of Post-Traumatic Stress Disorder (PTSD) and how it may impact training, especially when conducting reality based self-defense or scenario based self-defense training.
+Women’s self defense instructors should have a good understanding of Post-Traumatic Stress (PTSD) and how it may positively or negatively impact training, especially when conducting reality based self defense or scenario based self defense training.

 Return to Choices in Self Defense for more suggestions.